HomelessPhD/AR_Puzzles/PZL3/BRUTE/NODEjs/README.md

 5) Wait till the script finish its work - monitor the LOG files in the folder LOG

+P.S.
+To stop the program - write 1 (instead of 0) into the "failsafe_AR_3.txt"

 ```

 Do not forget to adjust the KEYs list for YOUr needs replacing default "keys" (inputs) in file ***"pzl3_KEYS.txt"*** (keys are comma-separated):